Event Ticketing Addon

 connection status

-Enabling Tickets on Events
+Enabling Tickets for Events

 To enable tickets for an event, navigate to Sugar Calendar » Add New to create a new event or edit an existing event.
 Then, click on the Tickets tab from the Add New Event page.